daemon13/passw3rd/README.md

-        -d, --decrypt PATH_TO_PASSWORD   Path to password file -e, --encrypt PASSWORD_FILE      Write the password to this location -k, --key-dir KEY_PATH           Use the keys specificed in this directory for encryption or decryption (default is ~/)
+        -d, --decrypt PATH_TO_PASSWORD   Path to password file -e, --encrypt PASSWORD_FILE      Write the password to this location -k, --key-dir KEY_PATH           Use the keys specificed in this directory for encryption or decryption (default is current directory)
-        -p, --password-dir PATH          Read and write password files to this directory (default is ~/)
+        -p, --password-dir PATH          Read and write password files to this directory (default is current directory)

 Only used when generating keys

-        -g, --generate-key [PATH]        generate key/iv and store in PATH, defaults to the home directory
+        -g, --generate-key [PATH]        generate key/iv and store in PATH, defaults to the current directory

 Key rotation: simple
 ------------------------------------------------------------------------------